FDA issues pet food alert after 28 dogs are reported dead from toxin - KION546

 Aflatoxin is produced by the Aspergillus flavus mold, the FDA said.
 It can grow on grains used as ingredients in pet food, and when high levels of aflatoxin are consumed, it can cause illness or death in pets.

-Pets poisoned by aflatoxin can display symptoms including sluggishness, jaundice — a yellowish tint in the eyes or gums caused by liver damage — loss of appetite, vomiting or diarrhea, according to the FDA.
+Pets poisoned by aflatoxin can display symptoms that include sluggishness, jaundice -- a yellowish tint in the eyes or gums caused by liver damage -- loss of appetite, vomiting or diarrhea, according to the FDA.

 - Exp 03/02/22/05/L2